-Throughout the 1800s, other scientists followed in Davy’s footsteps, as they sought to create a long lasting, electrically generated source of light.
+Other scientists followed in Davy’s footsteps, as they sought to create a long lasting, electrically generated source of light.

-These designs featured a ‘filament’, made of material which illuminated when electricity was passed through it.
+Most designs featured a ‘filament’, made of material which illuminated when electricity was passed through it.
 To stabilise the device, the filament was encased in a glass bubble that had the air removed, creating a vacuum.

 Adolphe Chaillet was born in Paris, in 1867.

 His father was an electrical engineer, who started his own lightbulb business in the 1880s.
 Many others were doing the same; light bulbs could barely be produced fast enough to keep up with demand, as everyone rushed to replace lanterns and candles with modern lights.

 As a child, Chaillet used to accompany his father to work, absorbing the specifics of this new industry.
 Later, he would study both engineering and physics at university.

 After a stint working for a German light bulb manufacturer, in 1896 Chaillet moved to the United States.

 He worked initially for General Electric, and quickly established a reputation: people referred to him as a ‘genius.’
 His speciality was improvements to the light bulb’s filament, which was the key to producing better bulbs.

 In 1897 he went out on his own, founding the ‘Shelby Electric Company’.

 Chaillet now began mass producing bulbs based on his own designs.